apiato/documentation/docs/getting-started/installation.md

 > **Heads up!** <br/>
 > The ICANN has now officially approved `.dev` as a generic top level domain (gTLD).
 Therefore, it is **not** recommended
-> to use `.dev` domains any more in your local development setup!
-Our docs has been changed to use `.test`
+> to use `.dev` domains anymore in your local development setup!
+Our docs have been changed to use `.test`
 > instead of `.dev`, however, you may change it to `.example`, or `.localhost` or whatever suits your needs.
 [Read more](http://www.faqs.org/rfcs/rfc2606.html).

 ### A.1) Using Docker (with Laradock) {#Using-Docker-With-Laradock}